Zeneng/risk_project/README.md

 6, Using stepwise and cross validation technique to train the model.

-7, Finally, test the model on the out of sample set.
+7, Finally, test the model on the out of time data set.